vsouza/awesome-ios/README.md

 ### Layout
 * [ios-flexboxkit](https://github.com/alexdrone/ios-flexboxkit) - A simple UIKit extension to wrap Flexbox layouts.
+* [Masonry](https://github.com/SnapKit/Masonry) - Harness the power of AutoLayout NSLayoutConstraints with a simplified, chainable and expressive syntax.

 ### Logging
  * [CleanroomLogger](https://github.com/emaloney/CleanroomLogger) - A configurable and extensible Swift-based logging API that is simple, lightweight and performant. 🔶